 - Visual – Only selected attributes of the app are presented.

-- Visual – Detailed and Realistic Designs, which replicates the original mobile app design.
+- Visual – Detailed and realistic designs that replicate the original mobile app design.

-- Content – Designer makes use of real content, which usually appears in the finalized design.
+- Content – The designer uses real content, usually appearing in the finalized prototype app design.

-- With this, you now not only know the different associated benefits of Prototyping but also the options that are available to you when it comes to prototyping a mobile app.
+With this, you now know not only the different associated benefits of prototyping but also the options available to you when prototyping a mobile app.

-Now comes the next and most crucial part that stands between you and your dreams – How to Create an App Prototype.
+Now, the next and most crucial part that stands between you and your app idea funding is how to make a prototype.

-In this section, we will be looking into the right way to create an app prototype, which would give a product that can be shared with the investors to initiate funding for app development.
+In the next section, we will be looking into the right way to build a prototype, which would give a product that can be shared with the investors to initiate funding for app development.

 What is the Mobile App Prototyping Process?

-The first step of Mobile App Prototyping starts with identifying the problem that the users are facing in the market.
+The first stage in mobile app prototyping starts with identifying the problem that the users are facing in the market.
 Your app should be specifically about the pain points which can be solved with a mobile app.
-The process to go about is lies in a number of preliminary research methods such as Interviews and Surveys.
+This stage involves preliminary research methods such as interviews and extensive surveys.

 2. Concept mapping